 On 8 October 2020, Australia’s energy market operator (AEMO) and peak energy networks group (ENA) published our cost benefit assessment (CBA) on the different future Distribution System Operator (DSO) frameworks explored through the Open Energy Networks (OpEN) project.

 The full report can be found below or on the AEMO website here and the ENA website here.
-We will discuss the findings in a webinar in November 2020.
-You can register your interest by emailing Oliver Morgan Williams.

 As part of a wider set of Australian energy reforms co-ordinated by the Energy Security Board (ESB), the OpEN project was set up in June 2018 as a joint AEMO and ENA initiative, seeking stakeholder consultation and input on the best way to integrate Distributed Energy Resources (DER) into the grid.
 The project developed four high level frameworks to illustrate different market design options that might support the effective integration of DER.
 These frameworks were: